History of the Dampier issue

 22 August 2002 – The National Trust of Australia places Murujuga (Burrup ‘Peninsula’) on its list of Endangered Sites of Australia.

-26 August 2002 – IFRAO, through R. G. Bednarik, petitions the National Native Title Tribunal to ensure the return of Murujuga to the local Aboriginal people, and registers a strong public interest in the rock art precinct.
-This submissions leads to the NNTT’s decision, ten weeks later, to call for public submissions on the case.
+26 August 2002 – IFRAO, through R. G. Bednarik, petitions the National Native Title Tribunal to ensure the return of Murujuga to the local Aboriginal people and registers a strong public interest in the rock art precinct.
+This submission leads to the NNTT’s decision, ten weeks later, to call for public submissions on the case.

 16 October 2002 – The Premier of Western Australia advises IFRAO that he has named an independent committee of nine members, the Rock Art Monitoring Reference Committee, to oversee a study of the deterioration of Dampier rock art.
 This committee will report in four years’ time.
 Meanwhile, however, industrial development will continue at Dampier as planned.